RobertoDF/BRIO/README.md

 # BRIO
-BRain area Input Output visualization tool based on the Allen Brain Atlas projection database.
-It outputs a 3d reconstruction and a histogram.
+BRain area Input Output: visualization tool based on the Allen Brain Atlas projection database.
+It outputs a 3d reconstruction (circle size represents connectivity strenght) and a histogram.

 ## Requirements
 - MATLAB (R2018a on a Windows computer was used for all testing)